niksteff/test-javagameengine/README.md

 - It's able to draw different 2D Sprites in different formats.
 - There are different entity types like mobs or a player class

+This will be my personal java game "framework" so i can create java games fast on this base.

 Working ...